Nancy Soderberg: Florida politics

 Soderberg was a candidate for Florida Senate District 4 in the 2012 elections.
 She ran against Aaron Bean, former Florida State House Representative, in the newly open district.
 She ultimately lost but outperformed traditional voting patterns by 6 points.

-On July 12, 2017, Soderberg filed to run for Congress as a Democrat in the 2018 midterm elections in Florida's 6th Congressional District.
-The then-current incumbent Ron DeSantis officially announced his candidacy for Governor on January 5, 2018.
-On August 28, 2018, Soderberg won the Democratic primary, defeating two challengers with 55.6% of the vote, but in the November 6, 2018, general election she was defeated by Republican Michael Waltz 56% to 43%.
+On July 12, 2017, Soderberg filed to run for Congress as a Democrat in the 2018 midterm elections in Florida's 6th congressional district.
+The then-current incumbent Ron DeSantis officially announced his candidacy for governor on January 5, 2018.
+She received endorsements from several high-profile Democrats, including former Vice President Joe Biden.
+On August 28, 2018, Soderberg won the Democratic primary, defeating two challengers with 55.6% of the vote, but in the November 2018 general election she was defeated by Republican Mike Waltz 56% to 43%.

+National Democratic Institute

+She currently serves as Resident Director for National Democratic Institute in Kosovo.

 Personal life

 Soderberg was visiting London at the time of the 2017 London Bridge attack.
 She then traveled on to Paris with her 16-year-old niece.
 There, the two were locked down inside the cathedral during the 2017 Notre Dame attack.